nshkrdotcom/synapse/README.md

 *   **Extensible Design:** Allows for future integration of other LLMs, tools, and communication protocols (e.g., gRPC).
 *   **Streaming Support:** Designed with streaming in mind, although the initial implementation might use polling for simplicity.

-## Why "Axon"?
+## Why "Synapse"?

-The name "Axon" combines the "Ax" from "Elixir" with "on" to signify agents that are "on" and connected.
-It also evokes the biological axon, which transmits signals in a neural network, reflecting the framework's role in connecting and orchestrating AI agents.
+The name "Synapse" combines the "Ax" from "Elixir" with "on" to signify agents that are "on" and connected.
+It also evokes the biological synapse, which transmits signals in a neural network, reflecting the framework's role in connecting and orchestrating AI agents.

 ## Conclusion

-Axon aims to be a unique and powerful addition to the AI ecosystem, combining the strengths of Elixir/OTP with the flexibility and rich ecosystem of Python and `pydantic-ai`.
+Synapse aims to be a unique and powerful addition to the AI ecosystem, combining the strengths of Elixir/OTP with the flexibility and rich ecosystem of Python and `pydantic-ai`.
 This README provides a starting point for the project, outlining the core concepts, structure, and initial design choices.
 As development progresses, the design and implementation details will be further refined.
 We will prioritize a simple and robust HTTP-based integration, allowing us to deliver a functional system quickly while keeping our options open for future performance optimizations and advanced features.